 However, numerous studies show that in previous recessions the businesses that continued to invest in their brand and their marketing saw growth in their businesses, while those that pull their budgets saw a decrease in sales.
 If you stop and think about it, it does make sense.

 Going back to football, if everyone is focused on the defence, business would stagnate.
 This is one of the first mistakes organisations make during times of economic crisis.
 It stands to reason that the teams fielding a balance between attack and defence would usually do better.
+Purchase Chelsea vs Liverpool tickets and watch live to understand this better.

 How can you stand out from the crowd during a recession?